protocol/launchpad/content/en/curriculum/ipfs/subsystems-architecture/index.md

 - 1.53
 - 1.54
 ---
+## Architecture

+This lesson provides a digestible, top-level description of the IPFS protocol stack, the subsytems, and how they fit together.
+It delegates non-interface details to other specs as much as possible.

+The oldest implementation of IPFS is Kubo (formerly go-ipfs), and in this lesson we lean into processes primarily related to Kubo.

 ## Subsystems diagram
 _WIP: This is a high-level architecture diagram of the various sub-systems of Kubo.
 To be updated with how they interact._

 ![ipfs subsystem 1](go-ipfs-subsystems.png)

-## Architecture

-This spec document defines the IPFS protocol stack, the subsystems, the interfaces, and how it all fits together.
-It delegates non-interface details to other specs as much as possible.
-This is meant as a top-level view of the protocol and how the system fits together.

-Note, this document is not meant to be an introduction of the concepts in IPFS and is not recommended as a first pass to understanding how IPFS works.
-For that, please refer to the [IPFS paper](https://github.com/ipfs/papers/blob/master/ipfs-cap2pfs/ipfs-p2p-file-system.pdf).

 ## Introduction to IPFS Subsystems
 * [**CoreAPI**](#coreapi)